-Nearly all graphic designers prefer to work with vector images when the images are illustrations or line drawings.
+Nearly all graphic designers prefer to work with vector images when the images are illustrations or line drawings, and not photographs.

 A vector file allows for greater editing (including text) and cleaner resizing.
 A raster file (.jpeg, .tiff, etc.) is rendered as a flat, uneditable file, and resizing those will often result in pixelated or blurred images.